-Twitter: 5 times a day between 1-3pm on weekdays.
+Twitter: Five times a day between 1 p.m. and 3 p.m. on weekdays.
 Same goes for lunch, here as well.
-Twitter is the neediest social media platform, so if you are trying to minimize the amount of time you spend on your social media plan, I’d skip it all together.
+Twitter is the neediest social media platform, so if you are trying to minimize the amount of time you spend on your social media plan, you may want to skip it altogether.

-Pinterest: 4-10 times a day between 2-4pm and 8-11pm weekdays with weekends being the best time to post.
-Be sure to read this post about why Pinterest Rocks for Restaurant Marketing.
+Pinterest: Four to 10 times a day with weekends being the best time to post.

 Sites like Hootsuite offer a free scheduling tool, so you can create posts weeks or months in advance.
 This is good for big events like Valentine’s Day and Mother’s Day.
-However, since many of you posts will feature daily lunch specials and dinner specials, I would recommend posting organically (not scheduling it) every day.
-It will only take a few minutes if you have to aforementioned curated content ready and waiting.
+However, since many of your posts will feature daily lunch specials and dinner specials, posting organically (not scheduling it) every day may work better.
+It will only take a few minutes if you have the aforementioned curated content ready and waiting.